Eatonville, Florida: Education

+All public schools are served by Orange County Public Schools.

 The Robert Hungerford Normal and Industrial School was founded in 1897 for vocational education for Black students by Professor and Mrs. Russell C. Calhoun, a graduate of Tuskegee Institute.
 At that time, segregation in the South provided few opportunities for non-whites.
 The 160 acre land was donated by E.C.
 Hungerford of Chester, Connecticut in memory of his physician son, Robert, who died of yellow fever.
 Cash donations came from across the country, including $400 from Booker T. Washington.
 The school was successful and more than 100 students were boarding in 1927, as well as local children attending and adult classes offered at night.
 Ten years later, Orange County provided bus transportation for black children from nearby Winter Park to attend the school.
 The school provided both vocational and college preparation, teaching English, Latin, history, general science, biology, algebra, geometry, industrial arts and home economics.
 Students could also learn bookkeeping and typing, physical education and agriculture.
 Programs for drafting and radio were added during the 1940s.
 The campus included girls & boys dormitories, a dining hall, library, chapel, laundry, industrial training shops, home economics laboratory, equipment barn and farmland.
 To keep expenses down, students were assigned various duties around the campus including jobs at the school's dairy, chicken coops, gardens and janitorial/maintenance of the institution's classrooms and buildings.
 The school had been privately funded until the Orange County Public Schools (OCPS) took control in 1950.
 The Hungerford School was closed in 2010.

 Land

 The Hungerford campus had grown to 300 acre in 1950, and was held in trust for the school.
 That land was almost 40% of the town of Eatonville.
 However, OCPS purchased the land from the trust in 1951 for about $16,000 with the stipulation that it be used "for the education of Black children".
-Since the original purchase, OCPS has petitioned the courts multiple times to reduce the number of acres required to be used for the education of black children from 300 to 100 with OCPS receiving almost $8 million.
+Since the original purchase, OCPS has petitioned the courts multiple times to reduce the number of acres required to be used for the education of Black children from 300 to 100 with OCPS receiving almost $8 million.
 The remaining 100 acre parcel was appraised in 2019 for $20 million, but the OCPS announced their intention to sell the land to a developer for $14 million on March 31, 2023.
 The plans include a "new community" of 350 homes, apartments, retail businesses and restaurants.
 Existing residents claim the new development would wipe out the historic community and violate the land agreement, so locals are in a fight with the school board.